unimarkup/specification/Frontend_Reference.md

 A none-white-space character must immediately follow an opening character sequence for inline formatting.
 If the inline formatting is not closed by the same character sequence with a none-white-space character before the closing character sequence, no formatting is applied.

+**Note:** Verbatim formatting is an exception and is applied independent of white-space characters.

 **Note:** Inline formatting may also be applied inside words and stacked.

 **Examples:**